 The answer is “Principal * (1 + 10%) ^ 100”.
 The number, as we already know, is 1.378 Million dollars.

-The approach that we have just used is called compounding or compound interest.
-It’s called compounding because this year’s interest is next year’s principal.
+We call this approach compounding or compound interest because this year’s interest is next year’s principal.

 Interesting question.
 Let’s take another look at the work we did above.